htmllint/htmllint.github.io/index.md

 ---
 # Introduction

-This is a [Comp523][] project at UNC in the fall of 2014.
+This is a <a href="https://wwwx.cs.unc.edu/Courses/comp523-f14/index.php" target="_blank">Comp 523</a> project at UNC in the fall of 2014.
 The goal is to create an html5 linter and validator.
 The linter will be an npm module and should be usable as a Grunt plugin.
 Some solutions exist for validation and linting html, but many aren't configurable or require an outside service.
 The purpose of this module is to provide